Beautiful view on Lares Trek - Lares Trek to Machu Picchu 4 Days

 Meals: Breakfast, lunch and dinner.

-Our porters will wake you up with a hot drink, and you will have some time to pack your bags and enjoy breakfast.
-After breakfast, you’ll have time to explore the village and visit the local elementary school, where the ancient Inca language, Quechua, is still taught.
+Our trekking team will wake you up with a hot tea and you will have a breathtaking views and enjoy the chilly morning wake up.
+After breakfast, you guide will share some experience with the local children and their school where the ancient Inca language, Quechua, is still taught.
 Once you are ready, you’ll begin the last leg of your Lares trek.
-It will be four hours of walking downhill along this lovely path, where you will pass by more llamas and alpacas.
-We’ll pass by farms where they cultivate potatoes, fava beans, and many other traditional tubers in the traditional Incan style.
+We will hike for about four hourd through a lovely path, where you will pass by more heards of llamas and alpacas. also you will be able to se some fava beans, potatoes, and many other traditional tubers farms in the traditional Incan style.
 This is a great opportunity to learn about Peruvian agriculture because people still farm by hand with traditional Inca farming tools.
-Now, we will start to descend to the warmer area, the Sacred Valley.
+Now, we will start to descend to the Sacred Valley.
 You will begin to feel the micro-climate changes and start seeing crops that are different from those in the high mountains.
-Around the Sacred Valley, people farm corn, quinoa, kiwi, peaches, avocados, and other types of fruits.
-Of course, this area has a lot of Incan history.
 You will end the tour at the little village of Huaran, in the Sacred Valley, at 2,700 meters (8,858 feet), where you will say goodbye to your horses, horsemen, chef, and porters, as they will be going back to their homes.

 From Huaran, we will catch a van and make the short drive into the valley to visit Ollantaytambois the only living, intact Inca village.
 It still has many Inca water channels, houses and walls.
 Your guide will take you around to view this small town until it is time for dinner, which will be at a local restaurant.
 We’ll then catch the 7 p.m. train for AguasCalientes, the town below Machu Picchu (train times may vary, depending on availability).
 Upon your arrival to AguasCalientes, you will check-in to your hotel and relax.